Why is this important?

 Accepting childcare vouchers from your employer will usually mean a cut in cash pay.
 This could reduce your salary to a sum below the lower earnings limit for NICS, and may affect your right to certain benefits.

 Accepting childcare vouchers can affect how much tax credit you can claim.
 The working tax credits system provides support for childcare costs but where costs are covered by vouchers, they cannot be included as part of your claim.
-There is more information about how vouchers can affect a claim for tax credit on the website of HM Revenue and Customs at: www.hmrc.gov.uk.
-HM Revenue and Customs provide a calculator tool which aims to help you decide whether you are better off taking the vouchers or not.
+GOV.UK provide a calculator tool which aims to help you decide whether you are better off taking the vouchers or not.
 Use this tool with caution if your income goes up or down, as most tax credits are based on the income for the year before, while tax and national insurance are based on the current tax year.
 You can find the calculator on the website of GOV.UK at: www.gov.uk.

 For more information about the lower earnings limit and how your rights to certain benefits are affected if your salary falls below the lower earnings limit, see National insurance – contributions and benefits.